everscale-org/docs/src/spec/10-abi.md

 ### "Big" structures as values in mappings and arrays

-When working with "big" structures in mappings and arrays data may be written differently - either into cell or into reference, depending on the size:
+When working with "big" structures in mappings and arrays data may be written in two possible ways - either into cell or into reference, depending on the size:

 ```
 if (12 + len(key) + maxValueBitLength <= 1023) then write data into cell